Our Team

 Co-Founder

-Brandon is Associate Professor of Neurology at Harvard Medical School, where he directs the MGH Critical Care EEG Monitoring Service and the MGH Clinical Data AI Center.
+Brandon is Professor of Neurology at Harvard Medical School, where he directs the BIDMC Critical Care EEG Monitoring Service and the BIDMC Clinical Data AI Center.
 An internationally renowned clinician scientist, physician, and technical innovator, he has created a legacy of multidisciplinary teams using engineering and AI to tackle the most pressing challenges in brain disease.

 Sydney Cash, MD PhD